 Research shows that giving your chickens oatmeal preserves their health for longer.
 Oatmeals have nutrients such as riboflavin, niacin, copper, iron, calcium, etc., either they are cooked or raw.
 Feeding chicks with oats also make them grow faster and more robust.
 To make it more exotic for your chickens, you can mix some sunflower seeds or berries with oatmeal.

-Mealworms provide your chickens, especially the laying ones, with eggs.
-A worm’s nutritional constituents have protein as half of them.
+Mealworms provide a good source of protein for your chickens, especially the ones laying eggs.
+Mealworms are high in protein, which constitutes approximately half of their nutritional content.
 Besides, mealworms will boost the health of your chickens when they are molting and increase the bulk of the eggs they lay.
 You will notice an increase in egg sizes when you give your chickens mealworms.
 [10 Mealworm Farm Plans You Can DIY at Home]

 Chickens can eat blueberries, among other types of treats.
-However, giving your chickens blueberries every day doesn’t help their well-being.
+However, like any other treat, blueberries should be given in moderation as part of a balanced diet.
 You should always consider the 90 – 10 % rule when giving your chickens blueberries or any other type of treats.
 Only chicken feed has all the nutritional requirements necessary for a chicken to survive; as such, it should be of top priority.